Canton City School District:

 Educational Service Center of Central Ohio

-Located in Columbus, the Educational Service Center of Central Ohio serves 28 member districts representing a combined enrollment of more than 200,000 students in Delaware, Franklin, Licking, Madison, Ross, and Union counties.
+Based in Columbus, the Educational Service Center of Central Ohio serves 30 member districts, including three career-technical centers, representing a combined enrollment of more than 225,000 students in Delaware, Franklin, Licking, Madison, Marion, Morrow, Ross, and Union counties.
 Committed to fostering strong relationships with our partners, the ESC joined the LETSGO-OH community to continue to support member districts in their 1:1 Apple technology implementations.
 As a leading provider of professional learning opportunities, the ESC hosts and offers a variety of events and training sessions focused on topics such as Apple devices, productivity tools, and technologies as well as on digital conversion, personalized learning, and technology integration.

 Galion City Schools